Skip to content

 You build context by handing it relevant pieces — a chart of accounts, a transaction list, a policy document, a project’s AGENTS.md, an installed skill.
 Persistent context (skills, project files) saves you from pasting the same information every time.

 But context has a sweet spot.
 Too little, and the model invents.
 Too much, and it loses focus, mixes unrelated pieces, and slows down.
-The skill is curating — give the model exactly what it needs to answer the question in front of it, nothing more.
+The key is curation — give the model exactly what it needs to answer the question in front of it, nothing more.

 Intent